briggstwitchell/git-workshop/basic-commands/git-add.md

 ![add readme](../images/add/add-readme.png)
 {: .terminal }

-Cool!
 Git is now actively watching our README.md file for changes.

 We could commit right now to permanently save our changes to the repository history.
-This would mean that anytime we wanted, we could have git take us back to this moment in the development of our project.
-Committing early and often is a good idea, but let's hold off just a little longer.
-Let's add another line to the file and see what git has to say about it.
+This would mean that anytime we wanted, we could have Git take us back to this moment in the development of our project.

+I'm going to add another line to the file and see what Git has to say about it.

 ```bash
 A website for showcasing my skills.
 ```